graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 ## `GROUP AS` Clause

 `GROUP AS` clauses serve the same purpose in gSQL++ as they do in SQL++: to preserve all records in a group, as they were before the `GROUP BY` clause.
-Refer to the AsterixDB documention on `GROUP AS` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#GROUP_AS_Clause) for more details.
+Refer to the AsterixDB documentation on `GROUP AS` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#GROUP_AS_Clause) for more details.

 * * *